MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 </tbody>
 </table>

-The following policies related to networking will be assigned in the Contoso production tenant:
+The following networking policies will be assigned in the Contoso production tenant:

 <table>
 <thead>